Moving to Halifax, Nova Scotia? Here’s Why It’s a Great Place to Live

 Source: @902Martock on IG

-There’s lots of great hills for tobogganing/sledding (assuming we have a snowy winter😉 Here’s a link to some of the best sledding hills in the City.
-The Oval in downtown Halifax is a popular, year-round facility offering ice skating in winter and in-line skating and biking in the summer.
+There are lots of great hills for tobogganing and sledding—assuming we have a snowy winter! 😉 If you’re moving to Halifax, you’ll love the outdoor lifestyle and family-friendly activities available year-round.
+Here’s a link to some of the best sledding hills in the City.
+The Oval in downtown Halifax is a popular facility offering ice skating in winter and in-line skating and biking in the summer.

 Source: @coltonladouceur on IG